czbiohub-sf/protoSpaceJAM/docs/source/usage.rst

 1. Create a submission list
 ---------------------------
-There are two ways to create a submission list:
+| There are two ways to create a submission list.
+| Each method can be used repeatedly to feed the same list

-Build your Job
+Build your Job (interactive)
-    | Select a genome, enter ENST IDs and terminus, adjust on-screen parameters and then click :guilabel:`Add to the submission list`
+    | Select a genome, enter ENST IDs and terminus, adjust on-screen parameters, and then click :guilabel:`Add to the submission list`

-Upload csv
+Upload csv (efficient for large submission list)
     | Click :guilabel:`Download example csv` to obtain a template csv file.
     | Customize the csv file and then click :guilabel:`Upload csv` to upload.

-    | This method is efficient in uploading a larger submission list.

-Notes
-    | Both methods can add to the same submission list repeatedly
-    | Each method can be used repeatedly
-    | In **Build your Job**, you can click :guilabel:`Add to the submission list` with a slightly changed configuration

 (Optional) Load an example submission list
 ------------------------------------------

 | There are two options to load an example submission list:

-    * Option 1: in step **Build your Job**, click :guilabel:`Load example`, and then click :guilabel:`Add to the submission list`.
+    * **Build your Job**, click :guilabel:`Load example`, and then click :guilabel:`Add to the submission list`.

-    * Option 2: in step **upload csv**, click :guilabel:`Download example csv`, and upload by clicking :guilabel:`Upload csv`.
+    * **upload csv**, click :guilabel:`Download example csv`, and upload by clicking :guilabel:`Upload csv`.

 2. Verify the submission list
 -----------------------------
-| An example of a submission list is shown below, click :guilabel:`Confirm` to enable launching protoSpaceJAM
+| An example of a submission list is shown below.
+Click :guilabel:`Confirm` to enable launching protoSpaceJAM

 .. figure:: /_static/images/SubmissionList.png
    :width: 100%